KITcii/ePill/README.md

 This Java project is based on Maven and Webpak and uses spring framework and react.
 There is a strict seperation between frontend and backend.
-Currently you can choose between two profiles:
+Currently you can choose between three profiles:
 Per default ePill is using H2 database for development mode which is very comfortable when developing locally.
 For configurations see:
 	/src/main/resources/application.properties